rezakhosh78/PingNG/README.md

 - Select built-in CDN edge lists or use the default lists.
 - Route Psiphon through the configured HTTP CONNECT proxy when required.

+## 🌐 MasterDNS

+**Add [MasterDNS]** appears at the end of the profile menu.
+The client includes binaries for common Android architectures.
+While DNS resolvers are tested, PingNG shows live progress in **completed/total** format, such as `230/450`.

+The MasterDNS editor also includes **Psiphon Over MasterDNS**, with a title and description specific to this connection.

 ## 🎲 Random multi-domain Fake SNI

 Add multiple domains to **Fake SNI**, separated by commas: